BhashiBandara95/BMI_CalCulator/README.md

 # BMI_Web_App
-Calculate the BMI Value end Get the Health Condition
+#This is Web Application for Calculating the BMI Value and Get the Health Condition.
+#Use HTML, CSS and JavaScript Knowledge